rht174/rht174/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; I'm a 22 year old Software Developer staying in Indore Madhya Pradesh ,India.
+- 🤔 &nbsp; I'm a 23 year old Software Developer staying in Indore, India.
-- 🎓 &nbsp; I am pursuing integrated MCA and currently in 5th year of this five year degree course.
+- 🎓 &nbsp; I have completed integrated MCA, a five year degree course.
 - 🌱 &nbsp; My interests include solving some real life problem via web & mobile apps and solving programming problems.
 - 🤝 &nbsp; I am always open and excited to learn and work with like minded people.
 - ✨ &nbsp; I am always open to learn and work on new technologies.